unixpickle/anyrl-py/README.md

 # anyrl-py

-This will be a remake of [anyrl](https://github.com/unixpickle/anyrl) in Python.
-It will likely support TensorFlow, and perhaps other frameworks as well.
+This is a Python remake (and makeover) of [anyrl](https://github.com/unixpickle/anyrl).
+It is a general-purpose library for Reinforcement Learning which aims to be as modular as possible.

+# APIs

+There are several different sub-modules in anyrl:

+ * `models`: abstractions and concrete implementations of RL models.
+This includes actor-critic RNNs, MLPs, CNNs, etc. Takes care of sequence padding, BPTT, etc.
+ * `rollouts`: APIs for gathering and manipulating batches of episodes or partial episodes.
+Many RL algorithms include a "gather trajectories" step, and this sub-module fulfills that role.
+ * `algos`: well-known learning algorithms like policy gradients or PPO.
+Also includes mini-algorithms like Generalized Advantage Estimation.
+ * `distributions`: parameterized probability distributions.
+Makes it easy to implement stochastic policies.

 # Motivation

 Currently, most RL code out there is very restricted and not properly decoupled.
-The way things work in anyrl is fairly modular and flexible.
+In contrast, anyrl aims to be extremely modular and flexible.
 The goal is to decouple agents, learning algorithms, trajectories, and things like GAE.

-For example, anyrl decouples rollouts from the learning algorithm when possible.
-This way, you can gather a batch of rollouts and then pass it to TRPO, PPO, vanilla PG, etc. This makes it possible to gather rollouts in several different ways: with fixed-length trajectories, with full-length episodes, with certain wallclock constraints, etc. Further, and more obviously, it means that you don't have to rewrite rollout code for every RL algorithm.
-However, algorithms like A3C and Evolution Strategies may have specific ways of performing rollouts.
+For example, anyrl decouples rollouts from the learning algorithm (when possible).
+This way, you can gather rollouts in several different ways and still feed the results into one learning algorithm.
+Further, and more obviously, you don't have to rewrite rollout code for every new RL algorithm you implement.
+However, algorithms like A3C and Evolution Strategies may have specific ways of performing rollouts that can't rely on the rollout API.

+# Use of TensorFlow

+This project relies on TensorFlow for models and training algorithms.
+However, anyrl APIs are framework-agnostic when possible.
+For example, the rollout API can be used with any policy, whether it's a TensorFlow neural network or a native-Python decision forest.

+# TODO

+Here is the current TODO list, organized by sub-module:

+* `models`
+  * CNN models
+  * Unshared actor-critics for TRPO and the like.
+  * Vectorizers:
+    * Tuples
+    * Discrete
+    * MultiBinary
+    * Tests for all vectorizers.
+* `rollouts`
+  * Roller for gathering episodes with a `BatchedEnv`.
+  * Way to not record states in `model_outs` (memory saving)
+  * Way to get total episode rewards for truncated rollers
+* `algos`
+  * TRPO
+* `distributions`
+  * Bernoulli
+  * MultiBinary
+  * Tuple
+  * Gaussian
+  * Tests for all distributions.